 What are some common mistakes to avoid when working with PHP and MySQL databases?

-One common mistake to avoid when working with PHP and MySQL databases is not properly sanitizing user input before querying the database.
-This can lead to SQL injection attacks where malicious code is injected into your queries.
-To prevent this, always use prepared statements or parameterized queries to safely interact with the database.
+One common mistake to avoid when working with PHP and MySQL databases is not sanitizing user input before inserting it into the database.
+This can leave your application vulnerable to SQL injection attacks.
+To prevent this, always use prepared statements with parameterized queries to securely interact with the database.

 $username = $_POST['username'];